MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/about-office-365-identity.md

 # Understanding Office 365 identity and Azure Active Directory

 Office 365 uses the cloud-based user identity and authentication service Azure Active Directory (Azure AD) to manage users.
 Choosing if identity management is configured between your on-premises organization and Office 365 is an early decision that is one of the foundations of your cloud infrastructure.
 Because changing this configuration later can be difficult, carefully consider the options to determine what works best for the needs of your organization.
-You can choose from two main authentication models in Office 365 to set up and manage user accounts; cloud authentication and federated authentication.
+You can choose from two main authentication models in Office 365 to set up and manage user accounts; **cloud authentication** and **federated authentication**.

-It's important to carefully consider which authentication and identity model to use to get up and running.
+It's important to carefully consider which of these authentication and identity models to use to get up and running.
 Think about the time, existing complexity, and cost to implement and maintain each of the authentication and identity options.
 These factors are different for every organization; and you should understand the key concepts for the identity options to help you choose the authentication and identity model you want to use for your deployment.

 ## Cloud authentication